bbux-dev/datacraft/README.md

 #### <a name="YAML_Format"></a>YAML Format

-Dats specs can also be created using YAML.
+Data specs can also be created using YAML.
 Below is the same spec above in YAML.

 ```yaml
 ---